-The conference will kicked off with a half-day Fundamentals of Caneberry Production Workshop on Sunday, January 22nd with main sessions took place on January 23rd – 24th.
-The conference will featured over 50 speakers and exhibitors from around the world, including top experts and experienced growers.
-Full schedule listed below.
+The conference kicked off with a half-day Fundamentals of Caneberry Production Workshop on Sunday, January 22nd with main sessions taking place on January 23rd – 24th.
+The conference featured over 50 speakers and exhibitors from around the world, including top experts and experienced growers.

 Sunday, January 22nd, 2023